 Economic risk is the possibility of loss resulting from economic instability in certain areas of the world.
 Snap-on continually monitors its exposure in these markets.
-For example, the company is monitoring the impact of and developments related to Russia's invasion of Ukraine and the ongoing COVID-19 pandemic, which continue to have an impact on the global economy.
+For example, the company is monitoring the impact of and developments related to the ongoing COVID-19 pandemic, which continues to have an impact on the global economy.
 While inflation has become more prevalent in the world economy, Snap-on has taken steps to control and offset associated cost increases through its supply chain management, pricing actions, and deployment of Rapid Continuous Improvement ("RCI").
-In addition, the company continues to monitor developments resulting from the United Kingdom's exit from the European Union, and the effects this may have on the world economy and the company.
+In addition, the company continues to monitor developments related to the United Kingdom's exit from the European Union, and the effects this may have on the world economy and the company.